flavioespinoza/edge-css/README.md

 ## SMART
 Based on the Duodecimal System (aka Base 12) which is a positional system using twelve as its base.
+Bootstrap, One%, Skeleton and 960 Grid System are all designed using Base 12 principles.

 ## INSTALL
-bower
 ```shell
 $ bower install edge-css
 ```